Learn About the Personal Property Tax Deduction

 "A tax...can be considered charged on personal property even if it is for the exercise of a privilege.
 For example, a yearly tax based on value qualifies as a personal property tax even if it is called a registration fee and is for the privilege of registering motor vehicles or using them on the highways.
 If the tax is partly based on value and partly based on other criteria, it may qualify in part."

 Personal Property Taxes on Business Equipment

-Impact of the Alternative Minimum Tax
+The Impact of the Alternative Minimum Tax

 The deduction for personal property taxes is an adjustment item for calculating the alternative minimum tax (AMT).
-What this means is that personal property taxes are deductible when calculating the regular federal income tax, but not deductible when calculating the AMT.
+This means that personal property taxes are deductible when calculating your regular federal income tax, but they're not deductible when you're calculating the AMT.

 Taxpayers who are impacted by the AMT will obtain little or no reduction in their federal tax liability by using the personal property tax deduction.